 WHAT I have learned from handling crises in the maritime industry over the years is that the true character of a business and its senior team becomes clear in these moments.
 How you communicate internally and externally can define how you are perceived.
 Crises are extremely intense high-stake situations with reputations and the value of the business on the line.

 A crisis handled well can improve the standing of your business, as long as you can control what will quickly become the accepted narrative of the event.
-But coming out of a crisis well requires serious planning, rehearsals and support from the top of the organisation.
+But coming out of a crisis well requires serious planning, rehearsals and support from the top of the organization.

 Think people first